How to Install PyCharm on Debian 12/11/10

 pycharm-professional

-While the command-line interface is a fast and effective method to initiate PyCharm, you may prefer a more visual approach.
-For such scenarios, the graphical user interface (GUI) of your Debian system can be used.
+While the command-line interface is a fast and effective method of initiating PyCharm, you may prefer a more visual approach.
+Your Debian system’s graphical user interface (GUI) can be used in such scenarios.

 Here are the steps to launch PyCharm via the GUI: